EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation/Code/0_README.md

 <u>*Explanation*</u>:

-*This file contains basic project information and is shown by default in the FSS Navigator.*

-*<u>Instructions</u>:*

-* *Remove all Instructions and the Explanation once you have completed the template.*
-* *Level of detail: Information provided should be sufficient for someone who was not involved in the project and/or has limited knowledge about the topic,  to understand and reproduce the project.*
+*This directory contains the code you use (and developed) as part of this project.*

 ***Clean code***

 *Write programs for people, not computers (code should be easily read and understood).
 Adopting clean code practices helps to standardize and organize software code in order to enhance readability.
-This allows developers to concentrate on core functionality and reduce errors.*
+This allows developers to concentrate on core functionality and reduce errors.* *Readability helps reproducibility and transparency*.

 *A few general rules:*

 - *Reduce complexity.
 Decompose programs into functions and modules (instead of making very long scripts).*
 - *Limit number of function arguments and length of functions.*
 - *Be ruthless about eliminating duplication (use functions).*
 - *Always search for well-maintained software libraries that do what you need, and test these libraries  before relying on them.*
 - *Do not comment and  uncomment sections of code to control a program's behaviour.
 This is a recipe for making your software irreproducible.*
 - *Choose a style guide—And stick with it (see for example, https://peps.python.org/pep-0008/ or https://web.stanford.edu/class/cs109l/unrestricted/resources/google-style.html)*
 - *Give functions and variables meaningful names.*